Jac Performance

 Body compRED · recovery support is weakNeeds direct inputs

-Road HM: threshold first.
+Road HM: threshold is the lever.
 Trail 21K: long-trail durability + climbing.
-Vall de Ribes: race-specific sharpening.
-OCR: mountain repeatability.
+OCR Trifecta 17 Oct: Beast durability, uphill strength endurance, technical downhill coordination, and obstacle-to-run transitions.
 Body comp: recovery consistency until direct body data is wired.

 Main blockers